theandrew168/sbs-website/content/posts/bare-metal-assembly-on-the-longan-nano.md

 Most of what we covered wasn't even related to RISC-V or the code: it was just setup work and preparation.
 Don't let that worry you, though.
 Almost all of the explanations in this post (DFU mode, udev rules, using dfu-util) won't have to be covered again.

-In the next post we will do something slight more flashy: turning on an LED!
-Moving forward from there, the future is even brighter.
-We will look into using the device's timers to flash LEDs on and off.
-We will even get into using that big LCD screen on the front.
-Stick around for more of this series and some real action.

 Thanks for sticking around to the end!